erikdewildt/docker-cluster-controller/README.md

 ## Usage:

 1. Build a container with a docker-entrypoint using the clustercontroller.
 See the docker-entrypoint.py as and example implementation.
-1. Start a ETCD node
+1. Start a ETCD Cluster, see [docker-service-discovery]
 2. In the docker-compose file set environment variables so the clustercontroller knows where and how to register

 |Environment Variable |Description |